rmidhun23/f1-winner-prediction/SECURITY.md

 ## About This Project

 This is a personal learning project for F1 race prediction using machine learning.
-While it's primarily educational, I take security seriously for any code that might be deployed or used by others.
+While it's primarily educational, I wish to have for any code that might be deployed or used by others to be secure.

 ## Supported Versions